Pearltrees: Usage

-The iPad version of Pearltrees is generally very similar to the web-based version of the product, although it has a number of limitations resulting from things such as the screen size of the iPad.
-Multi-touch is well supported in the iPad version of Pearltrees.
-Pinching to zoom, holding a pearl to relocate it to another section of any account and navigation of the discovery screens take significant advantage of the iPad's tactile interface.

 Privacy

 Within the Pearltrees product, every link collected in every account is fully public.
-However, the company said in 2011 that it plans to introduce granular privacy features as one aspect of their monetization strategy.
+However, the company said in 2011 that it plans to introduce granular privacy features.

 Privacy features were added to the product in October 2012 as part of a premium feature-set.
 The premium product allows users to create private pearltrees as well as private teams.
 Users with premium accounts can share their private pearltrees with other non-premium members.

-Demographics

-According to Alexa, Pearltrees has a nearly 50/50 gender distribution.
-The audience of the site skews younger with the 18–24-year-old and 25–34-year-old segments being most significant.
-Users tend to have above average education with a higher than average (compared to overall Internet statistics) number of users with a postgraduate education.

-Growth

-Pearltrees has maintained a consistent rate of growth of 15% per month since launch.
-The company reached an initial milestone of 10,000 users in December 2009 shortly after launching the product at LeWeb in Paris.
-Less than a year and a half later, the Pearltrees community had increased tenfold as reported in a number of technology blogs including SiliconAngle.

-Pearltrees claims to be one of the largest communities of curators on the web; by December 2011, the company claimed to have over 300,000 registered users and as of March 2012 the number had increased to over 400,000.

-The company also claims to have broken the one million unique visitors per month barrier in January 2012 and to have received in excess of 30,000,000 page views that same month.

 Business

 Pearltree secured $12.2 million in angel and venture funding in 4 separate rounds:

 The company received an initial one million Euro investment from friends, family and angel investors in June 2008.
 This was followed by a second, larger angel round of €1.5M in June 2009.
 The company secured an additional €1.3M in angel funding in June 2010 and raised a substantial A-round of $6.6 million (USD) in January 2012.

 Investors

 The company has generally revealed little about its sources of funding and has never sought or received investment from typical venture funds or any US investors.
 To date, only two investors or investment groups have been named as having contributed capital to the startup, Pierre Kosciusko Morizet and Group Accueil.